 - If your passport doesn’t allow for entry without visa, then you will need to apply for Schengen visa or individual Visa Application

 - Schengen visa – The 26 Schengen countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
-Read all about Schengen Visa here Schengen Visa Info
+Read all about Schengen Visa here Do you need Visa to travel?

 - England and Ireland do not belong to Schengen scheme and hence individual (country) visa needs to be applied for.
 For visa to England, view resources here Visa for UK